EWARS2/NES_BOTW/README.md

 - Test on KrzysioCart (Cheaper Everdrive alternative, very cool)
 - Also figure out how to use Releases tab on Github.
 Lol.
 - Learn English 2: The Sequel
+- Figure out how rafts work in this game